-Could the stock exposure effects we document in the previous subsections be due to the differences in firm characteristics between exposed and nonexposed stocks?
-We explore such a possibility in this section.
+a possibility in this section.
 Firms with a higher receivables-to-sales ratio can be more adversely affected by the liquidity crunch experienced by the commercial paper market during the crisis.
-A high price-to-book, leverage, or short-term debt-to-asset ratio can indicate the vulnerability of a firm during the crisis, due to a higher default risk.
+A high price-to-book, leverage, or ST debt-to-asset ratio can indicate the vulnerability of a firm during the crisis, due to a higher default risk.
 Firms with a higher dividend yield may experience a higher before-tax stock return.
 A higher stock illiquidity can amplify the fund sale effect.
 We therefore include these stock characteristics as additional controls.

-The results, reported in Table 5, indicate that none the firm characteristics shows any strong statistical significance in the cross-section of cumulative stock returns at the peak of the crisis.
-In particular, (ex-ante) stock illiquidity is not a priced firm characteristics, in line with the evidence reported by Lou and Saka (2011).
-Moreover, controlling for these firm characteristics has no qualitative effect on the results reported in Table 3.
-Therefore, we conclude that differences in firm characteristics between exposed and nonexposed stocks cannot account for the fire sale effect measured by the stock exposure dummy.13
+The results, reported in Table V, indicate that none the firm characteristics shows any strong statistical significance in the cross-section of cumulative stock returns at the peak of the crisis.
+In particular, (ex ante) stock illiquidity is not a priced firm characteristics, in line with the evidence reported by Lou and Sadka (2011).
+Moreover, controlling for these firm characteristics has no qualitative effect on the results reported in Table III.
+Therefore, we conclude that differences in firm characteristics between exposed and nonexposed stocks cannot account for the fire-sale effect measured by the stock exposure dummy.13

 Could any omitted firm characteristics that are common between financial stocks and exposed, nonfinancial stocks explain our findings?
 As discussed in the data section, we try to eliminate such a possibility by removing banking-related industries from our sample of nonfinancial stocks.
 We also exclude conglomerates that have more than 1% of total sales in banking, insurance, real estate, financial trading, building material, and construction industries, as well as stocks that are held by real estate, construction, and home building sector funds.
-Importantly, any common omitted firm characteristics between financial and nonfinancial stocks would imply the greatest price discounts among the worst-performing nonfinancial stocks (due to their shared firm characteristics with financial stocks).
-However, contrary to the omitted variable hypothesis, the evidence presented in Section 4.2 shows that the fire sale discount is most pronounced for those exposed stocks that performed relatively well during the crisis.
+Importantly, any common omitted firm characteristics between financial and nonfinancial stocks (due to their shared firm characteristics with financial stocks).
+However, contrary to the omitted variable hypothesis, the evidence presented in Section 4.2 shows that the fire-sale discount is most pronounced for those exposed stocks that performed relatively well during the crisis.

-$^{^{13}}$ We also test whether time-changing risk premia and factor loadings can explain our findings.
-Specifically, we include stock betas as additional control variables in the cumulative return regressions of Table 3.
+13 We also test whether time-changing risk premia and factor loadings can explain our findings.
+Specifically, we include stock betas as additional control variables in the cumulative return regressions of Table III.
 We find that such an extended specification does not qualitatively alter our regression results.